The essential role of computational graphs

 At a purely conceptual level, one may imagine computing a derivative by enumerating every path from a parameter to the loss, multiplying local derivatives along each path, and then summing over all paths.

-That intuition is useful, but as an algorithm it is disastrous: in large graphs, the number of paths can grow explosively.
+That is exactly the closed-form sum-over-paths formula.
+It is correct, but as an algorithm it is hopeless: the number of distinct paths can grow exponentially with depth, so evaluating it directly is infeasible.

 Backpropagation avoids this combinatorial explosion through reuse.